How do I enable my story to have the opportunity to be reviewed by curators and added to topics?

 How long does it take to review a story?

 It can take up to two weeks to review a story.
-If you story has been pending review beyond this amount of time, you can write in to address the issue.

 Do I need to be in the Partner Program or a member to be curated?